 OK, so you’ve read all the articles and applied all the science.
-Now it’s time to put the rubber to the road, it’s decision time!
+Now it’s time to put the rubber to the road, it’s decision time.
 Theory is marvelous but you sometimes just have to test it out.
-Unless you are a skilled and experienced colorist who works with paint daily, you will most likely want to get a pint or two of paint and apply it to the house just to be sure.
+Unless you are a skilled and experienced colorist who works with paint daily, you will most likely want to get a quart or two of paint and apply it to the house just to be sure.

 Just the other day, I specified a medium-light beige for a client.
 They had an existing yellow.
 Against the yellow, the beige looked very dark and somber.
 Just about everything looks dark and somber against sunny yellow.
 However against my navy blue shirt, the beige looked very light.
 My clients were amazed at this demonstration and how the appearance of the beige could be so easily manipulated.

 Some colors can run the range from 1 to 10…those that can be very light and very dark are greens, blues, and purples.
 Reds are no lighter than value 5, they range from 5 to 10.
 There is no such thing as a light red, a light red is called “pink”.
 When clients say they want red but they don’t want a dark color that is impossible.
 Also, there is no such thing as a dark yellow, yellows range from 1-2 ½ on the value scale.

 If you understand nothing else about assessing color, having a grasp of how to use value when choosing color will be more useful than anything else.
 It will help you to be accurate and not to get those surprises everyone has experienced between the journey from color chip at the paint store and application on your walls.